 basic materials.
 In addition, self-construction generally allows better integration of the panels

 So you can build your solar panel simply, with readily available materials.
 The costs are usually quite low.

 Your tools will be reduced, jigsaw, handsaw, hammer, etc.

 a) The case: will be made of plywood from 10 to 15 mm, exterior quality if possible.
 Reinforcements, simple squares of wood.
 The absorber panel ideally copper first choice but expensive.
 Then galvanized sheet or aluminum sheet.
 The collector pipes will be 12 plumbing copper tubes at 20 mm in diameter.

-Glass wool or rock wool insulation (the top: a natural insulation, see the natural insulating folder).
+Glass wool or rock wool insulation (the best: a natural insulator, see natural insulating folder).

 b) Glass surfaces: Quality glass by checking that this glass has little or no iron.
 This is easily controlled by checking the edge of the glass.

-If you see a lot of green color on the edge, do not use this glass and ask for a glass containing less iron.
+If you see a lot of green color on the edge, do not use this glass and ask for a glass with less iron.